Svartifoss (Black Falls)

-'Black Falls' — a stunning 20-meter waterfall framed by dark hexagonal basalt columns in Vatnajökull National Park.
+'Black Falls': a 20-meter waterfall framed by dark hexagonal basalt columns in Vatnajökull National Park.

 Region